ed-andre/betterjobs-snow/README.md

 - smartrecruiters
 - lever (job discovery not implemented yet)
 - jobvite (job discovery not implemented yet)
-- icims (job discovery not properly implemented yet)
+- icims (job discovery not properly implemented yet.
+The response from icims sites is a bit on the complex site.
+Will revisit in the future)

-2. After updating CSV files, you need to run the relevant URL discovery jobs to detect the career sites for these companies.

 ### Asset Materialization Workflows